garhow/riot/README.md

 The Riot homepage can be found at [riot.mersh.com](https://riot.mersh.com/).

-The latest release binaries (source included) can be found [here](https://git.mersh.com/riot/riot/releases/latest).
+The latest stable release binaries (source included) can be found [here](https://git.mersh.com/riot/riot/releases/latest).

 ## How to play
 These are the default key bindings for playing Riot.